Lowry's hamstring rules him out of Game 5 of Heat-76ers

 AP Basketball Writer

-MIAMI (AP) — Kyle Lowry’s strained hamstring has sent him back to the bench.
+MIAMI (AP) — Kyle Lowry’s strained left hamstring has sent him back to the bench.

 Lowry’s leg issue forced the Miami Heat to rule out their starting point guard for Game 5 of their Eastern Conference semifinal series against the Philadelphia 76ers.